dashbird/site/content/serverless-error-tracking.md

 			</div>
 			<div class="col-12 col-md-6 landing-text">
 				<div class="col-12 col-xs-10 col-sm-12 col-lg-10 landing-text-inner sf-ui-text">
-					<h2 class="landing-titles ">Stay in the loop</h2>
+					<h2 class="landing-titles ">We are always on watch</h2>
-					<p>You can rest easy at nights knowing that we keep a close eye on your Lambda functions and if you happen to get an error you'll be immediately notified through your favorite channel.
-When an error appears you'll get an alert through slack, your email or both.</p>
+					<p>You can sleep tight knowing that we'll keep a close eye on your functions and if you happen to get an error you'll be quickly notified through slack, your email or both.</p>
 				</div>
 			</div>
 		</div>